hplush/slowreader/docs/CODE_OF_CONDUCT.md

 - **Be careful in the words that you choose.** Harassment and other exclusionary behavior aren’t acceptable:
   - Violent threats or language directed against another person.
   - Discriminatory jokes and language.
-  - Posting (or threatening to post) other people’s personally identifying information ("doxing").
+  - Posting (or threatening to post) other people’s personally identifying information (“doxing”).
   - Personal insults, especially those using racist or sexist terms.
   - Unwelcome sexual attention.
   - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
-- **Appreciate and accommodate our differences.** Be respectful of people with different cultural practices, personal habits to clothing, attitudes and beliefs.
+- **Appreciate and accommodate our differences.** Be respectful of people with different cultural practices, personal habits to clothing, attitudes, and beliefs.
 Respect the way how people ask you to communicate with them.
-- **Judge ideas, not people.** every idea counts for its merit, not who brings it up.
+- **Judge ideas, not people.** Every idea counts for its merit, not who brings it up.

-## Where it of conduct takes effect?
+## Where does it of conduct take effect?

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.